thunder-engine/sample-mine/README.md

-# Mine - A Minecraft-like Project
+# ThunderMine - A Minecraft-like Project

 A simple, educational project built with **Thunde Engine** that recreates core mechanics of Minecraft, including block-based world interaction, free movement, and flight.